-- 1. Scouts must be 13 years old or older - 2.
-Scouts must be 14 years old or older - 3.
+- 1. Scouts must be entering grade 8 or higher in Fall 2024 - 2.
+Scouts must be entering grade 9 or higher in Fall 2024 - 3.
 The open climb at the wall is open to Scouts and adults who are interested in climbing.
 Due to the heavy demand at the wall, Scouts have priority climb privileges over Scouters.
 Climbing Director may set appointments for Scouts to use the wall if the program schedule permits. - 4.
-There is an additional \$40 fee for participation in this program.
-Signed parental permission and White Water Tubing Waiver required (waiver can be found on page 85).
+There is an additional \$50 fee for participation in this program.
+Signed parental permission and White Water Tubing Waiver required (waiver can be found on page 86).
 Must be a BLUE swimmer.
 Minimum registration of 2 required.
 Maximum class size of 12. - 5.
 Wearing long pants and long sleeved shirt is recommended. - 6.
 Do not bring personal bikes or climbing gear to the challenge area. - 7.
 This activity qualifies for the All Camp Challenge. - 8.
 Program time may be adjusted due to staff availability. - 9.
-Some time in afternoon or evening will be needed to complete the badge requirements. - 10.
-Advanced sign up is required.
-Sign up with the Challenge Area Director on Sunday.
+Some time in afternoon or evening will be needed to complete the badge requirements.